yan4ik/udacity_driving/project4/README.md

 ###Perspective Transform

 The code is located in cell 9.
 Again, nothing very impressive on my side - `cv2.getPerspectiveTransform` and `cv2.warpPerspective` are my friends here.
-A little bit nontrivial was to carefully adjust the coordinates of source and destination points.
+A little nontrivial was to carefully adjust the coordinates of source and destination points.
 But after some trial and error I managed to get it right.

 Here's one example of my perspective transform:

 ![alt text][image2]

-All examples of my perspective transform can be found in cell 10.
+More examples can be found in cell 10.

+###Thresholding

+The code is located in cell 11.
+I use simple color masks - one white and one yellow, both applied to a BGR image.
+White mask is trivial - just take pixels where all channels are high enough.
+Yellow mask is more tricky to implement, but I ended up with a pretty robust rule - I select pixels with high enough red channel and high enough difference between green and blue channels.

+This simple strategy gives pretty good results, slightly better than what I tried to achieve with gradient thresholding.
+In my case gradients gave a lot of noise, so I decided to stick with color masks.

+Here's one example:

+![alt text][image3]

+More examples can be found in cell 12.